bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 View "Collect Alignment Summary metrics"

 ** NGS: Picard/CollectInsertSizeMetrics plots distribution of insert sizes
-- SAM/BAM  dataset: Table recalibration BAM file
+- SAM/BAM  dataset: Table recalibration result bam file
 - Choose the source for the reference list: History
 - Using reference genome: hg19_chr1.fa
 - The level(s) at which to accumulate metrics set to: Read group, Sample